Petr Kvíčala: Sight-Specific

-The DOX Centre for Contemporary Art presents the exhibition of Petr Kvíčala Sight-Specific.
-The exhibition will have two parts: a selection of his painting cycles from past two years and a monumental Zig Zag Corridor painting on the walls of the 22 metres long ramp between the exhibition space and the Café.
+The exhibition of Petr Kvíčala at the DOX Centre for Contemporary Art will have two parts: a selection of his painting cycles from past two years and his Zig Zag Corridor painting on the walls of the ramp between the exhibition space and the café.